Skip to main content

 Trade auctions

-• Once a winning offer is set, the trade is guaranteed to complete
+• Once a winning offer is selected, the auction is locked and the trade will complete when the timer and review period expire

-• If time remaining is less than 12 hours when a new winning offer is set, the timer resets to 12 hours
+• If the remaining time is less than 12 hours when a new winning offer is selected, the timer resets to 12 hours (anti-sniping)

 Full guide to trade auctions →

-When a player is traded, their contract length, salary, extension status, franchise tag eligibility, rookie option, and practice squad eligibility all transfer unchanged to the new team.
+When a player is traded, their full contract transfers to the new team: contract length, salary, extension status, franchise tag eligibility, rookie option status, and practice squad eligibility all move with the player unchanged.
+No dead money is charged to the original team.

 Pick trades

-Rookie draft picks can be traded up to 2 years in advance.
+Rookie draft picks can be traded up to 2 years in advance by default (configurable by the commissioner).
+Picks are tradeable in both direct trades and trade auctions.

 Cap space trading